healer-125/healer-1205/README.md

 ## Hi there 👋 This is a lead developer of <a href="https://mdlogbook.com/">MDLogBook</a> and <a href="https://nabl.ai/">NABL</a>.

-I am a senior AI/LLM developer with web and blockchain.
+I am a senior Full Stack/AI/LLM developer with blockchain experience.
 I can build a mobile project with React Native.
 My focus is on AI/Web projects now.
 Here are some of my skills and what I can do: